-Seismic Surveys, Inc. provides a full range of high-quality geoscience consulting services in all of Virginia, including Virginia Beach, Norfolk, Arlington, Chesapeake, Richmond, and Newport News.
+Seismic Surveys, LLC provides a full range of high-quality geoscience consulting services in all of Virginia, including Virginia Beach, Norfolk, Arlington, Chesapeake, Richmond, and Newport News.
 We serve customers in the engineering, construction, mining, demolition, and explosives industries in the state of Virginia.
 As specialists in measuring, monitoring, analyzing, and controlling ground vibration and sound pressure effects, we help our VA customers meet regulatory compliance, achieve positive public relations and protect against vibration related damage claims.
 As an authorized distributor for Instantel™ seismographs, SSI also offers seismograph sales and seismograph leasing in the state of Virginia.

 Pre-Construction & Pre-Blast Surveys in Virginia

 A pre-construction survey serves to document pre-existing cracks that could become the subject of concern or a claim after construction begins.
 The survey serves as a baseline for monitoring any potential construction impacts on the structure and to identify potential structural conditions that might make the structure more sensitive to vibration effects.
 The pre-construction survey is a good public relations tool for educating neighbors about a project.
 Vibration or noise the neighbor may perceive as detrimental to their property, in our experience, will cause the owner to inspect their home more closely, causing them to find cracks they believe are new, yet pre-date the construction activities.
 This survey serves to preclude complaints and claims that often arise out of this common response.